gh-davidr/UnattendedAutotuneWeb/README.md

 # UnattendedAutotuneWeb

-A Java program that can be scheduled to run *unattended* at set frequencies to launch and trigger AutotuneWeb runs.
+A Java program that can be scheduled to run *unattended* at set frequencies to launch and trigger [AutotuneWeb](https://github.com/MarkMpn/AutotuneWeb) runs.

 ## Usage

 1. Download Selenium Chrome Driver from this [link](https://sites.google.com/a/chromium.org/chromedriver/).
 Make sure to store in a path without spaces in the name - for example C:\Local_Data\UnattendedAutotuneWeb\Drivers
-2. Download the UnattendedAutotuneWeb.jar file from [here](https://mega.nz/#!T7YEQaxI!zINDYKlTRDehG0rWxmhouQnqLMRwYiTM9nh7epxmp68)
+2. Download the UnattendedAutotuneWeb.jar and UnattendedAutotuneWeb.bat files from [here](https://mega.nz/#!T7YEQaxI!zINDYKlTRDehG0rWxmhouQnqLMRwYiTM9nh7epxmp68).
-3. Decide the options (See Command Line Options as below) and try the program out
+3. Edit UnattendedAutotuneWeb.bat and set the four key variables needed to run the program
+4. Run UnattendedAutotuneWeb.bat to see it in action!
-4. Then schedule using Windows Schedule.
+5. Then schedule using Windows Schedule.
 See this [page](https://www.ilovefreesoftware.com/11/windows-10/configure-run-scheduled-tasks-windows-10.html) for instructions on scheduling

+## What happens

+The Java program uses the Selenium tool to launch the Web browser, navigate to the AutotuneWeb page and then manipulate the controls based on parameters it receives.
+Once complete, it will close the window.
+The behaviour is just the same as if you had performed the same actions manually.

+## Diagnostics

+The program generates output in C:\temp\UnattendedAutotuneWeb.log.
+Look in this file to see that the program has run and also where you are in the queue as it grabs this reply back before closing the browser.

 ## Command Line Options